awslabs/kubeflow-manifests/docs/component-guides/notebooks/notebooks-guide.md

 +++
 title = "Notebooks"
-description = "Kubeflow Notebooks component guide for Kubeflow on AWS" weight = 10
+description = "Use Notebooks with Kubeflow on AWS to experiment with model development" weight = 10
 +++

 [Kubeflow Notebooks](https://www.kubeflow.org/docs/components/notebooks/) provide a way to run web-based development environments inside your Kubernetes cluster by running them inside Pods.
 Users can create Notebook containers directly in the cluster, rather than locally on their workstations.
 Access control is managed by Kubeflow’s RBAC, enabling easier notebook sharing across the organization.

 You can use Notebooks with Kubeflow on AWS to:
+* Experiment on training scripts and model development.
-* Manage Kubeflow pipeline runs
+* Manage Kubeflow pipeline runs.
 * Integrate with Tensorboard for visualization.
 * Use EFS and FSx to share data and models across nodes.
 * USE EFS and FSx for dynamic volume sizing.